 How can I avoid printing over my allotment?

-To reduce your dependence on printing, conserve paper, and avoid waste, see About duplex printing in the IUB and IUPUI STCs.
+To reduce your dependence on printing, conserve paper, and avoid waste, see Conserving paper in the STCs

 What happens if I go over my allotment?